julianje/Bishop/README.md

 ## Creating a new map

-#### Through configuration files
+### Through configuration files

 A map consists of two files: An ASCII description, and a .ini configuration file.

+ASCII files begin with a map drawing, with each terrain type indicated numerically.
+After a line break, each terrain name is specified in a single line

+	000
+	111
+	000

+	Jungle
+	Water

+specifies a 3x3 map where the top and bottom row are "Jungle" and the middle row is "Water."

+The second file, MapName.ini, specifies the location of the targets, the ASCII file to load, as well as other parameters.
+See the Maps folder for an example.

-#### Inside python
+### Inside python

+##### Map skeleton

 To generate a simple grid-world with one terrain start with

 	MyMap = Bishop.Map()
 	MyMap.BuildGridWorld(5,3,Diagonal=True)

 This creates a 5 by 3 map that can be navigated diagonally.
-Terrain type is stored in MyMap.StateTypes
+Terrain type is stored in MyMap.StateTypes.
+The first terrain has by default a value of 0.
+New terrains are added through squares:

+	MyMap.InsertSquare(2, 1, 2, 3, 1):

+added a 2x3 square with the top-left corner positioned on (2,1).
+Both coordinates begin in 1 and the y-axis is counted from top to bottom.
+The last argument (1) gives the terrain code.
+Inserting overlapping squares always rewrites past terrain.
+You can then add terrain names

+	MyMap.AddStateNames(["Water","Jungle"])

+To see what your map looks like type

+	MyMap.PrintMap()

+##### Adding targets

+SOON

+##### Saving the map

+SOON

+##### Using the map

+Once you have a map, you need to create an agent, and use both to create an observer

+	MyAgent = Bishop.Agent(MyMap, CostParam, RewardParam)
+	Observer = Bishop.Observer(MyMap, MyAgent)

 ## How it works